Fantasy Football Week 3 Start 'Em & Sit 'Em: Mark Ingram ready for marquee matchup

 Age: 36 • Experience: 15 yrs.

-Gore could be a low-end starting running back this week in all formats if Devin Singletary (hamstring) is out.
-He's coming off a strong game against the Giants in Week 2 with 19 carries for 68 yards (3.6 yards per carry) and a touchdown, as well as two catches for 15 yards, and this is a great matchup against the Bengals.
+Gore could be a low-end starting running back this week now that Devin Singletary (hamstring) is out.
+Gore is coming off a strong game against the Giants in Week 2 with 19 carries for 68 yards (3.6 yards per carry) and a touchdown, as well as two catches for 15 yards, and this is a great matchup against the Bengals.
 Through two games, Cincinnati is allowing the most Fantasy points to opposing running backs this year.

 SF San Francisco • #31